HOME > Handbook > Setting up a run

 The Sweep

-Rescuer / Chase boat
+Chase boat

 Shore Rescuers

-This can be a lot of fun, and it’s great to have an audience, but not all rapids offer this, especially long ones.
-Sometimes the only feedback on a run is a message through the two-way radio after the Lead boat has successfully, or unsuccessfully run it.
+If time permits, each paddler can watch the boats that run before them to gain insights (and take video) before they run it themselves.
+Often, paddlers will reconsider their chosen line after seeing someone dump when attempting the same line.
+Watching together can be a lot of fun, and it’s great to have an audience, but not all rapids offer this, especially long ones.
+Sometimes, the only feedback on a run is a message through the two-way radio after the Lead boat has successfully (or unsuccessfully) run it.

 Your spare paddle needs to be ready in a spot where you can pull it out with little effort.